 Stroke Care Program

 In Nevada, nearly 10,000 people suffer a stroke each year.
-Stroke is the fifth-leading cause of death in Nevada and a major cause of long-term disability.
+Stroke is the fourth-leading cause of death in Nevada and a major cause of long-term disability.

 The Renown Regional Medical Center Stroke Program is nationally recognized as a model among healthcare networks for its work in bringing faster diagnosis and treatment to stroke patients.